 - Must have a GPA of at least 3.5 in KU math classes.

-March 15: Applications will be accepted between March 1-15.
+March 1: Applications will be accepted between February 14-March 1.
 The academic year scholarship award is divided between the fall and spring semesters.

 To be considered for a financial need-based scholarship, students must fill out a FAFSA (for U.S. citizens) or an ISNAW (for international students).
 Please note the FAFSA will not be available until January 1.
 You may apply for a PIN before then.
 The FAFSA/ISNAW must be completed one month before the scholarship deadlines.
 We strongly recommended that all applicants complete either the FAFSA or ISNAW.